bmullan/Collection-of-LXD-Usage-Tips/README.md

 > **$ lxd-images import lxc ubuntu xenial amd64 --alias xenial --alias ubuntu/xenial --alias ubuntu/xenial/amd64**

-Create the container “cn1” from the image “ubuntu/cn1/amd64” you just made:

-> **$ lxc launch ubuntu/xenial/amd64 cn1**

 You can Create an LXD container using a shortcut syntax.
 The following launches/creates an Ubuntu BIONIC (ie the “b”) container and calling it cn1.

 > **$ lxc launch ubuntu:b cn1**